 On a cheerful spring day in the capital, what could beat a visit to the Royal Botanic Garden Edinburgh?
 This iconic garden has studied the cultivation and conservation of rhododendrons in their natural habitats for many years.
 Take a stroll with a knowledgeable garden guide and admire the 260 exotic species which thrive inside the glasshouses.

 Another delightful place for flower fanatics, the ancient species of rhododendrons that grow at Dawyck Botanic Garden in the Scottish Borders, are thought to be over 100 years old.
 Some highlights to behold include the picture-perfect Dutch Bridge, the blissful colours of spring along the Beech Walk and the vibrant Azalea Terrace.

 Thanks to a mild climate swept in by the Gulf Stream, an exotic collection of unusual and beautiful plants blossom brightly in this little pocket of south west Scotland.
 Relax with a cuppa and a cake in the award-winning Potting Shed Bistro.

-An oasis of peace and quiet, escape the everyday with a trip to Inverewe, which is home to everything from Australian tree ferns to Chinese rhodos and more recently, a grove of Wollemi pines.
+An oasis of peace and tranquillity, escape the everyday with a trip to Inverewe in the pretty Highland village of Poolewe.
+Owned and managed by the National Trust for Scotland, the gardens here are home to everything from Australian tree ferns to Chinese rhodos and more recently, a grove of Wollemi pines.